PDFfer/pdffer.github.io/README.md

 `docs/`

-## PluralSight Course Instructions
+## Pluralsight Course Instructions

-The website also provides information about the PluralSight course on Spring Boot that uses a simplified version of PDFfer as an example to teach some advanced Spring Boot concepts.
+The website also provides information about the Pluralsight course on Spring Boot that uses a simplified version of PDFfer as an example to teach some advanced Spring Boot concepts.